nouaim/ecommerce-sample/README.md

 - Routes should be protected with guards (this feature is not yet implemented).
 For example, a guest cant see the "Create" button on the products page.
 However, this route is still accessible: http://localhost:3000/uikit/products/new

+- Add validations in the create, edit forms (For example, required fields should turn red if we click the submit button and they are empty.)